-We have audited the basic financial statements of the Washington County Service District for Lighting No. 1 (the District), a component unit of Washington County, Oregon, as of and for the year ended June 30, 2007, and have issued our report thereon dated December 13, 2007.
-We conducted our audit in accordance with auditing standards generally accepted in the United States of America.
+We have audited the basic financial statements of the Washington County Service District for Lighting No. 1, a component unit of Washington County, Oregon, (the District) as of and for the year ended June 30, 2009, and have issued our report thereon dated December 16, 2009.
+We conducted our audit in accordance with auditing standards generally accepted in the United States of America, the standards applicable to financial audits contained on Government Auditing Standards issued by the Comptroller General of the Unites States and Minimum Standards for Audits of Oregon Municipal Corporations.